 While many works in the show explicitly address the subject of love, others can be understood more indirectly as acts of love in their creation or in the experience they provide.
 Founded specifically for this exhibition, Romuald Hazoume’s nongovernmental organization (NGO) based in Cotonou, Benin, invites his fellow Beninois to express love for self and others by making contributions to Westerners in hopes of helping them live better lives.
 In so doing, he offers a critical reevaluation of charity and the intersections between love and money.

 Accompanied by a fully illustrated catalogue and a rich program of related events, The Progress of Love examines varied and ever-changing conceptions of love, pointing to the intercultural currents that inform them and in which they, in turn, inform.
 The project is co-curated by Kristina Van Dyke, begun when she was curator for collections and research at the Menil Collection, and Bisi Silva, director of the Centre for Contemporary Art in Lagos, and Susan Sutton at the Menil.
 Simultaneous Progress of Love exhibitions are mounted at both venues and at the Pulitzer Foundation for the Arts in St. Louis, where Van Dyke is now director.
-The exhibition’s three incarnations all contribute to the exhibition catalogue and are linked by the website Progress of Love.
+The exhibition’s three incarnations all contribute to the exhibition catalogue.

 A collaborative project of The Menil Collection, Houston, Centre for Contemporary Art, Lagos, and The Pulitzer Foundation, St. Louis